colebrumley/tlspxy/docs/configuration.md

 ## Loading
 `tlspxy` loads its configuration in the following order.
 Later steps overwrite previous ones:

 1. Load the default config template (hard-coded)
 2. Load the first `.yml` or `.json` file found in the current directory
 3. Parse the OS environment
 4. Parse command line flags

 ### YAML example
 Default options are omitted.
 This config will listen on `0.0.0.0:9898` and proxy that connection to `google.com:443`.
-The remote server's TLS cert will be verified against the system's root CA list.
+The remote server's TLS cert will not be verified because of strict IP SAN checking.

 ```yaml
 log: